Mathesh-kumar/Mall-Customer-Analysis-Using-Association-Rule-Learning/README.md

 # Mall-Customer-Analysis-Using-Association-Rule-Learning
+## What's Special?
-Machine learning model to analyze product purchased by the customers from mall using association rule learning.
+  1. Machine learning model to analyze product purchased by the customers from mall using association rule learning.
+  2. You can learn how to implement apriori and eclat.